embroider-build/embroider/ADDON-AUTHOR-GUIDE.md

 <Menu @titleBar={{component "fancy-title-bar"}} />
 ```

-This is the one exceptional place where it's OK to use `{{component}}`, because we're passing it a **string literal**.
+This is one of the two safe ways to use `{{component}}`, because we're passing it a **string literal**.
 String literals are safe because they are statically analyzable, so Embroider can tell exactly what component you're talking about.

 But if instead you need anything other than a string literal, you'll need a different solution.
 For example, this is not OK: